 board games, books and movies to borrow, and a comfortable place to lie about

 the fish you caught.
-You may use our phone for $7 for a 5 minute call.
+You may use our phone for $1.00 per minute.

 power for the camp